willjp/supercli/README.rst

    from pygments.formatters  import Terminal256Formatter

    parser = supercli.argparse.ArgumentParser(
-               cli_command = 'myprogram',                 ## name of command autocompletions are generated for description = 'This descriptions can have `ReStructuredText` in it.',
+               autocomp_cmd = 'myprogram',                ## name of command autocompletions are generated for description  = 'This descriptions can have `ReStructuredText` in it.',

                helpline_lexer     = HtmlLexer,            ## use a different lexer or formatter helpline_formatter = Terminal256Formatter, #  if you'd like